Invincible-Sazzad/book_list/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Book List

-This is a simple react app where you can add a book with author(s), view on the table and remove a book.
+A simple react app where you can add a book with author(s), view on the table and remove a book.
+The app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install